THE VFA PIONEER HISTORIES PROJECT

 Interviewed by Judy Waxman, Oral Historian, January 2025

 BM: I’m Barbara Mehrhof.
-I was born April 20, 1942, at Maimonides Hospital.
-It was called Israel Zion in my day, in Brooklyn, New York, and that’s where I grew up.
+I was born April 20, 1942, at Maimonides Hospital in Brooklyn, New York where I grew up.

 JW: Tell us a little about growing up.
 Various things, your siblings, your parents, your ethnicity, your neighborhood.
 Stuff you think that maybe influenced you to become the person that you are.

-BM: I grew up in a part of Brooklyn called Borough Park.
-Maybe it was Bensonhurst, but we called it Borough Park.
-I think we thought that was better than Bensonhurst.
-It was, I would say, a lower middle-class neighborhood.
+BM: I grew up in a part of Brooklyn called Borough Park in a lower middle-class neighborhood.
 Most of the people there were either Jewish or Italian.
-My grandfather and grandmother, my mother’s parents, came from the Austrian and the Russian sector of what had once been Poland.
-There was no Poland when they came over in the early part of the 20th century, but they were Polish.
+My mother’s parents came from the Austrian and the Russian sectors of what had once been Poland.
+They had six children.
 My grandfather was a baker.
-They had six children.
 He also used to buy an apartment house, live there with his family, have tenants, sell it, buy another apartment house, and so on and so forth.

-The last apartment house he bought was a six-family house in Borough Park.
-That’s where I grew up with my mother.
-I was a singleton.
-I had two aunts who also lived in the building, and they had a single child.
+The last house he bought was a six-family house in Borough Park.
+That’s where I grew up with my parents.
+I was an only child.
+My two aunts and their husbands also lived in the building, and they each had a single child too.
 So, I grew up with my two cousins.
-Unfortunately, my grandfather was hit by a car and he died shortly after he bought the house.
+Unfortunately, my grandfather was hit by a trolley car and he died shortly after he bought the house.
 In those days, the area wasn’t farmland, but it wasn’t built up.
-When I was growing up it was all already developed.
-We had apartment houses, mainly four families, so they were low apartment houses.
-Then we had something called courts and those were residential single-family homes.
+When I was growing up it was fully developed.
+The neighborhood contained a mix of four-family apartment houses and single residential homes.

-My father was German, and he was Irish.
-His parents were Irish and German, and that was a very popular combination around the turn of the century, or a little bit later in New York City.
-They were both from New York City.
+My father’s parents were Irish and German.
+That was a very popular combination around the turn of the century, or a little bit later in New York City.
+They were both born in the United States.
 My mother’s family spoke Polish at home, so she and her siblings knew Polish.
 We grandkids never learned it.
 Growing up, I went to public schools.
 I played handball in the alley.
 I did love to dance.
-I liked ballet, so I did take ballet and tap-dancing lessons.
+I liked ballet, so I took ballet and tap-dancing lessons.

-My family also, at one point, around 1939, 1940, decided they were going to have a boarding house.
-So, they bought this big house.
-My mother and her sisters and the spouses bought a big house in a place called Slate Hill, New York.
-It’s in Orange County.
-They had like 22 rooms, 25 acres.
-They had a boarding house for two years, and the war came.
+In 1940 my family decided to go into business together.
+My mother and her sisters and their spouses bought a 22-room house on 25 acres in a hamlet called Slate Hill in upstate New York.
+They had a boarding house for two years, but then WWII came.
 So that was the end of the boarding house.
-We used it to go up during the summertime for vacation, and it was absolutely wonderful.
-Get out of the city.
+We used to go up during the summertime for vacation and it was absolutely wonderful to get out of the city.
 It was warm in the day, cool in the night, and we all loved it very much.

 Then after college, I went to Europe for two and a half months with my friend.
 We toured primarily, of course, Western Europe, and came back, and she and I became social workers.
 Not what we went to school for, but it was tough to find a job.
 How many words do you type?
-So, we thought we would do that.
 When I first got into the women’s movement, I was a social worker at the Bureau of Child Welfare, which was a city agency.

 JW: So, you said that was when you got in the women’s movement, and how did that happen?

 BM: I worked with Sheila Cronan, and she was from California.
-We came in together at the same time into BCW.
+We came into BCW at the same time.
 I don’t remember the exact circumstances, but we met this woman who was in NOW, and she told us about a demonstration that NOW was having at the headquarters of Colgate Palmolive, regarding discrimination against women.
-So, we spoke to each other.

 I had read Betty Friedan’s, The Feminine Mystique.
-I had read Beauvoir, The Second Sex, and I had also seen an article in the Sunday Times a couple of months before this, and it was titled, “What Do These Women Want?”
+I had read de Beauvoir’s, The Second Sex, and I had also seen an article in the Sunday Times a couple of months before this, and it was titled, “What Do These Women Want?”
 And it was a whole article on the women’s movement of that time.
-So, it had a lot on NOW, and it had something on something called, Women’s Liberation.
+So, it had a lot on NOW, and it had something on Women’s Liberation.
 So, we decided we would go.
 Maybe we would get involved.

 JW: Can I ask you what year that was?